National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 1. others as requested by N3C leadership for use in the Logic Liaison templates.

 The N3C Recommended concept sets have been vetted by clinical experts (typically N3C Domain Team leads) and the Data and Logic Liaison teams according to the below refinement and finalization process.
-_The latest version of the listed concept sets should always be used,_ as earlier versions represent iterations and have not passed the final review.
+_The latest version of the listed concept sets should always be used_, as earlier versions represent iterations and have not passed the final review.

 ###### Refinement Process